zulip/zulip/templates/zerver/api/construct-narrow.md

 The full set of search/narrowing options supported by the Zulip API is documented in
 [the Zulip Help Center article on search](/help/search-for-messages).
+There are a few additional options that we don't document there because they are primarily useful to API clients:

+* `pm-with:1234`: Search 1-on-1 messages by user ID `1234`.